Vomiting and sickness in pregnancy

 - distracting yourself as much as you can – often the nausea gets worse the more you think about it

-- wearing comfortable clothes without tight waistbands, which can sometimes make you feel uncomfortable
+- wearing comfortable clothes without tight waistbands

 Some antihistamines (medicines that are often used to treat allergies such as hay fever) also work as antiemetics.
 Your doctor might prescribe an antihistamine that is safe to take in pregnancy.
 See your GP if you would like to consider this form of treatment.